mvolkov/clc-runner/README.md

-# CLC Runner - Deploy Ubuntu 16 at CLC
+# CLC Runner - Deploy Ubuntu 16.04 VM at CLC

 Demonstrate usage of the Runner at CLC.